wakawakathedev/tnbc_mobile_template/README.md

-# tnbc mobile wallet - typescript template
+# tnbc mobile wallet - typescript alpha template

 This is a thenewboston SDK integration sample template with react native.

-There are some minor getting started issues with the mobile wallet (as of 03-September-2021) which block development.
+There are some minor getting started issues with the mobile wallet (as of 03-September-2021) which blocks development.

 **Note:** This repo is a work in progress. (proof-of-concept)